Southwest Rapid Rewards Premier Business Credit Card Review: Earn a Companion Pass

 The cash advance fee is a little unusual in that it's a bit higher than what you'd normally expect from a business credit card.
 But considering the higher APR for cash advances, this might be something you plan to avoid.

 The regular variable APR on purchases and balance transfers is also on the higher side.
 If you're planning to carry a balance at all, that's something to keep in mind.

 In terms of the annual fee, this card is in line with what you might pay for other airline co-branded business travel cards.

 Here are a few other business travel cards to keep in mind when comparing options.

 The is a premium travel card.
 Some of this card's best features include:

 - A generous introductory points bonus

-- Earning three points per dollar on Southwest purchases instead of two
+- Earning 4 points per dollar on Southwest purchases

 - Upgraded boardings